 $360 | 10 Weeks

-Perhaps you’ve been writing short stories, and you’ve wanted to branch out and try out a longer form.
-Or perhaps you just love the novella form itself.
-We’ll begin the course with notes on the fundamental elements of fiction and take up the nature of the novella, a form combining the intensity of the short story with the room to sprawl of a short novel.
-You’ll learn some of the characteristics of the novella, with a short analysis of some of the famous ones.
+We’ll begin the course with notes on the fundamental elements of fiction and take up the nature of the novella (roughly 25,000 words in length), a form combining the intensity of the short story with the room to sprawl of a short novel.
+You’ll learn some of the characteristics of the novella and key considerations in how to write a novella, with a short analysis of some of the famous ones.

 Over the weeks you’ll read and discuss with your fellow students three notable novellas: Kate Chopin’s The Awakening, Thomas Mann’s Death in Venice, and Denis Johnson’s Train Dreams.
 The first week you’ll write an outline of your proposed project, and then in subsequent weeks you can draft away with this plan in mind, being flexible, of course, changing your plan as needed—as you get to know your characters, work out your plot, and hone your style.